rust-lang/rfcs/text/0000-overlapping_match.md

 Benefits of this syntax:
 1. No new keywords need to be used.
-This is good thing since it means for a relatively small addition there would be no breaks.
+This is good thing since it means for a relatively small addition there would be no code breaks of existing code with this change.
 2. The `in` seems to imply that it sort of like an "iterator" of statements and will go through each of them in turn.

 Meaning of parts:
-1. The `else` is used in a similar sort of vein to that of the `_` pattern in normal matches and could include several of the same warnings.
-The expression enclosed within this is only executed if none of the patterns within the `match/in` statement.
+1. The `else` is used in a similar sort of vein to that of the `_` pattern in normal matches.
+The expression enclosed within this is only executed if none of the patterns within the `match/in` expression are matched.
+If `else` and `_` are both present then the code within the `else` would be marked as unreadable.

 Edge cases:
-1. If the `_` pattern in present in any of the contained matches and the `else` block is also present then a `unreachable_code` lint on the code within the `else` block
+1. If the `_` pattern in present in any of the contained matches and the `else` block is also present then a `unreachable_code` lint is emitted on the code within the `else` block
-2. Since the main reason for using a `match` is the exhaustiveness checks as long as there isn't an `else` block then the compiler will output an error for `non-exhaustive patterns`.
+2. Since the main reason for using a `match` is the exhaustiveness checks as long as there isn't an `else` block then the compiler will output an error for `non-exhaustive patterns` if not all branches of the `match/in` are exhaustive.

 Implementation Assumptions:
-1. Assuming that a `match` statement is currently implemented similar to a long chain of `if/else if` statements.
+1. Assuming that a `match` expression is currently implemented similar to a long chain of `if/else if` expressions.
+By this, meaning that each branch is checked one at a time and if it matches then it skips checking any of the other branches and jumps to the end of the expression.

 Implementation:
-1. This can be implemented as if it was a list of `if` statements.
+1. This can be implemented as if it was a list of `if` expressions.
+And a flag to check if any of the branches have been visited so as to not visit the `else`
 2. To cover the `else` case the location to jump to at the end after checking all the branches can be stored, initially set to the start of the `else` block but if it enters any of the branches then it is set to immediately after the `else` block.